NASA capsule arrives at launch pad for first test flight

-CAPE CANAVERAL Fla.
-(Reuters) - A new U.S. spaceship designed to fly astronauts to the moon, Mars and other destinations beyond the International Space Station arrived at a Florida launch pad on Wednesday in preparation for an unmanned test flight next month.
+CAPE CANAVERAL, Fla., Nov.
+12 (Reuters) - A new U.S. spaceship designed to fly astronauts to the moon, Mars and other destinations beyond the International Space Station arrived at a Florida launch pad on Wednesday in preparation for an unmanned test flight next month.

 The debut flight of the gumdrop-shaped capsule, called Orion and built by Lockheed Martin Corp for the U.S. space agency NASA, is designed to test the spaceship’s computers, heat shield, parachutes and other equipment.